Home > Business > CSR > The eco-designer, a green profession serving business performance

 Illustration of the eco-designer job description

-With a complex role and diverse remit, the eco-designer has to navigate between innovation, regulation, economics and sustainability.
+With their complex role and diverse remit, eco-designers have to navigate between innovation, regulation, economics and sustainability.
 Their ambition?
 To develop environmentally-friendly products.
 Within the organisation that employs them, they are a major player in the eco-design process. corporate social responsibility (CSR).

 What are the main tasks of an eco-designer?